mnadel/pm5/README.md

 # PM5

-A Bluetooth Low-Energy (BLE) Central device that connects to a Concept2 PM5 and receives workout summary data.
+A Bluetooth Low-Energy (BLE) Central device that connects to a Concept2 PM5 and receives workout summary data and transmits it to [C2's Logbook](https://log.concept2.com/).

-Ultimate goal is to upload workout data to Logbook (currently awaiting OAuth2 application creds from Concept2), i.e. a phone-less integration with Concept2's Logbook.

 # Installing